decretist/Dissertation/Chapter1/chapter1.md

 of as the work of a single author.
-Even those early readers, near-contemporaries like the author of the *Summa* *Parisiensis*, who implicitly endorsed the single author theory by subsuming the entire vulgate text of the *Decretum* under the eponym \"Gratian,\" recognized that whoever Gratian was, he was not directly responsible either for the bulk of the text or for certain notable formal features of the work, like the division of Part I into *distinctiones*.[^29] Gratian was
+Even those early readers, near-contemporaries like the author of the *Summa* *Parisiensis*, who implicitly endorsed the single author theory by subsuming the entire vulgate text of the *Decretum* under the eponym "Gratian," recognized that whoever Gratian was, he was not directly responsible either for the bulk of the text or for certain notable formal features of the work, like the division of Part I into *distinctiones*.[^29] Gratian was